Knight Rider Special

-Knight Rider Special (ナイトライダースペシャル, Naito Raidā Supesharu) is a video game for the PC-Engine based on the 1980s television series Knight Rider.
-It was produced by and published by Pack-In Video Co.
-Ltd, who also developed the NES version on December 16, 1994 in Japan only.
+Knight Rider Special (ナイトライダースペシャル, Naito Raidā Supesharu) is a video game for the PC Engine based on the 1980s television series Knight Rider.
+It was developed and published by Pack-In-Video on December 22, 1989 in Japan only.
 The game features sound bites by KITT's voice actor, Akio Nojima, straight from the show's Japanese dub.

 Gameplay

 Unlike the NES version, Special's gameplay is featured in a third-person perspective akin to even the most basic driving games like Out Run and Rad Racer.
 The action is very similar to that of Chase H.Q. which also features a third-person driving perspective.
 Players have to navigate KITT through and around various cars, big rig trucks, and other obstacles in order to reach their destination and face each level's boss.
 However many of the cars on the open road are armed with rear guns and will try and fire at KITT.
 Jet fighters or propeller planes will also fly by and try to fire machine guns or drop missiles on KITT.